NMC Health Billing & Collection Policy

-- Payment in full to NMC Health within 120 days from the date of 1st billing statement, interest free.
+- Payment in full directly to NMC Health within 120 days from the date of 1st billing statement, interest free.

-A Plain Language Summary of the Healthcare Assistance Program is included with our first billing statement and with a Pre-Bad Debt Letter.
+A Plain Language Summary is on the back of the 1st billing statement and the Pre-Bad Debt Letter.

 We make reasonable efforts to determine eligibility for the Healthcare Assistance Program by:

-- Notifying patients/guarantors of the HCA Program for 120 from date of first billing
+- Notifying patients/guarantors about the Healthcare Assistance Program for 120 days from date of 1st billing statement.

-- Accepting applications received during a 240-day application period that ends on the 240th day after the date of first billing
+- Accepting HCA applications received during a 240 day Application Period that ends on the 240th day after the date of 1st billing statement.

-- Providing written notice of the Extraordinary Collection Activity (ECA) that may occur if payment is not made or the HCA application completed by the deadline that is no earlier than 30 days from the Pre-Bad Debt letter or the the last day of the 240-day application period
+- Providing written notice of the Extraordinary Collection Activity (ECA) that may occur if payment is not made or the HCA application is not completed by the deadline that is no earlier than 30 days from the date of the Pre-Bad Debt letter or the last day of the 240 day Application Period.

-- Providing written notice describing additional information that is needed for an incomplete application
+- Providing written notice describing additional information that is needed for an incomplete HCA application.

-- Suspend ECA while allowing a reasonable opportunity to complete the application
+- Suspend ECA while allowing a reasonable opportunity to complete the HCA application.

-- Taking reasonable measures to reverse any ECA measures that may have occurred if determined eligible
+- Take reasonable measures to reverse any ECA that may have occurred.

 Patients who choose to have elective services that are not covered by health insurance, or are not approved by health insurance, may be required to pay 50% of the expected charges prior to receiving the services.